fairlearn/fairlearn/docs/user_guide/datasets.rst

-purposes or to create a hedonic pricing model, scikit-learn recommends the California housing dataset (:func:`sklearn.datasets.fetch_california_housing`) or the `Ames dataset <https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_ames_housing.html>`_ in place of the Boston housing dataset, as these datasets do not generate fairness-related harms.
+purposes or to create a hedonic pricing model, scikit-learn recommends the California housing dataset (:func:`sklearn.datasets.fetch_california_housing`) or the `Ames dataset <https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_ames_housing.html>`_ in place of the Boston housing dataset, as using these datasets should not cause the same fairness-related harms.

 We recommend you proceed with extreme caution when calling the Boston housing data from Fairlearn, and hope this article gives